Driving without insurance in Louisiana

 Getting into an accident without insurance in Louisiana

-In Louisiana, driving without insurance in an accident can leave you in a financial bind.
+In Louisiana, having an accident without car insurance can leave you in a financial bind.
 If you are at fault in the accident, you will be legally required to pay all the costs incurred by the other driver, whether this includes medical expenses, a totaled car or damage to a stationary object.
 This is in addition to any of your own expenses from the accident.

-If you’re not at fault in an accident and are driving uninsured, Louisiana’s “No Pay, No Play” law means you’ll still face financial consequences.
-The other driver’s auto insurance cannot be applied to the first $15,000 of your personal injury costs and the first $25,000 of property damage costs.
+If you are driving uninsured and get into an accident and it’s not your fault, Louisiana’s “No Pay, No Play” law means you’ll still face financial consequences.
+The at-fault driver’s auto insurance cannot be applied to the first $15,000 of your personal injury costs or the first $25,000 of property damage costs.
 These amounts will need to be paid out of your own pocket before the other driver’s car insurance covers the rest (up to its policy limits).

 Frequently asked questions